FrankSx/firmware-analysis-toolkit/sources/scraper/README.md

-Please Download These From Firmadyne if you are interested but this is out of our scope for fat and is bloating

 Introduction
 ============
+Please Download This From Firmadyne if you are interested but this is out of our scope for fat and is bloating

 This is a firmware scraper that aims to download firmware images and associated metadata from supported device vendor websites.